Is 256GB Enough Storage For A MacBook? Let’s Find Out…

-If you’re buying a new MacBook Air or MacBook Pro, it isn’t going to be cheap.
+If you’re buying a new MacBook Air or MacBook Pro, it isn’t going to be cheap (unless you buy one refurbished).
 Even the base models are expensive.
 But going with 256GB is a massive mistake that will cause you untold headaches in the long run.
 Put simply: 256GB is NOT enough storage – not if you plan on actually using the MacBook daily.
 Pay the additional $200 and get 512GB of storage.

 The main reason why 256GB is not enough storage for a MacBook is simple.
 Unlike your iPhone, which you may or may not use for a year or two, your MacBook will likely be your main computer for five or six years.
 That’s a lot of time.
 You can and will accumulate lots of data and files in that time – some of them large.
 If you only have 256GB of storage to play with, your MacBook will fill up very quickly.

 And when you run out of storage, you have yourself a massive problem.
 You’ll either A) have to go through all of your files and prune them down, either deleting or removing things, B) use some kind of external storage or C) leverage Apple’s iCloud to pick up the slack.
 All of these “solutions” work but none are ideal compared to having native storage on your MacBook.

 And the jump from a 256GB MacBook Air or MacBook Pro to a 512GB version only costs $200 extra.
 That’s not a lot of money in the grand scheme of buying a new MacBook, so I would advise you to ALWAYS avoid the 256GB base model and go for either the 512GB model or, if funds allow, the 1TB model.
 Either of these options will provide you with years’ worth of hassle-free storage on your MacBook.